 Severe Legal Penalties

 And again, that’s another situation now where we’re seeing more and more where if you’re driving recklessly and dangerously enough, the prosecutors will even elevate a situation where there’ s no alcohol and the death results on the road from vehicular manslaughter to attempted murder.
 I see those cases filed all the time.

 So, vehicular manslaughter is a very serious crime.
 If it’s charged as a felony, you’re looking at time in prison, loss of your license, probation or parole and a host of other punishments that would obviously relate to whatever it is that you did.

 But the good news is, a lot of times I see these cases over-filed.
 I also see defenses.
 Certainly, a defense to vehicular manslaughter would be what we call causation.
 Meaning, I didn’t cause the accident; somebody else caused the accident; they caused their own death or a third-party caused the accident, so I’m not going to be responsible for a death, and if you’re not responsible for the death, then how are they going to get you for vehicular manslaughter.
 So, causation is definitely one of the potential defenses when someone is charged with vehicular manslaughter.

 Formulating a Defense Strategy

 Other defenses obviously center around whatever happened and the facts particular to the case that is pending against you or a loved one.
 That’s why we get you in right away.
 We sit down.
 We go over everything.
 Then we can start to formulate the defense strategy or plan to deal with the criminal case.
-Contact our California criminal defense lawyers to review your case.

 Sometimes that strategy is trying to assert a complete defense, find the person not guilty, win the case and get them out of the criminal justice system as fast as possible.